lebenswelt/SigMate/README.md

 # SigMate
 # A game companion application for the tabletop RPG Sigmata
+# written in POSIX shell scripting by Eric Lawson

 #Motd--
 #Grim war-gods from remote ages have stalked upon the scene.
 International good faith; the public law of Europe; the greatest good of the greatest number; the ideal of a fertile, tolerant, progressive, demilitarized, infinitely varied society, is shattered.
 Dictators ride to and fro upon tigers from which they dare not dismount.
 And the tigers are getting hungry.
 Winston Churchill, Armistice--Or Peace?
 (1937)